Discover Card

 Discover is a credit card brand issued primarily in the United States.
-It was introduced by Sears in 1985.
-When launched, Discover did not charge an annual fee and offered a higher-than-normal credit limit, features that were disruptive to the existing credit card industry.
+It was introduced by Sears in 1985 and is currently issued by Capital One.
+Discover was the first credit card that did not charge an annual fee and offered an increased credit limit.
 A subsequent innovation was "Cashback Bonus" on purchases.

 Most cards with the Discover brand are issued by Discover Bank, formerly the Greenwood Trust Company.
-Discover transactions are processed through the Discover Network payment network.
+Discover transactions are processed through the Discover Network.
 In 2005, Discover Financial Services acquired Pulse, an electronic funds transfer network, allowing it to market and issue debit and ATM cards.
 In February 2006, Discover Financial Services announced that it would begin offering Discover debit cards to other financial institutions, made possible by the acquisition of Pulse.

-Discover is the third largest credit card brand in the U.S. based on the number of cards in circulation, behind Visa and Mastercard, with 57 million cardholders.
+Discover is the third largest credit card brand in the United States, with 60.6 million cardholders or about 8% of cards in circulation, placing it well behind Visa (48%) and Mastercard (36%), but slightly ahead of American Express (7.5%).